LiuYuancheng/ChatGPT_on_CTF/README.md

 # ChatGPT_on_CTF

-**Project Design Purpose:**  We want to see whether ChatGPT or other AI (MS-New_Bing or Google Bard) are able to help the user to go to some test environment to run cmd to solve the CTF problem (Understand the challenge question and capture the flag).
-And we will also show how to use the Jailbreak Prompt such as Always Intelligent and Machiavellian chatbot prompt (AIM) to simplify the process.
+**Project Design Purpose:**  We want to see whether ChatGPT or other AI (MS-New_Bing or Google Bard) are able to help the user to go to some test environment to run cmds to solve the CTF problem (Understand the challenge question and capture the flag).
+And we will also show some use case about how to use the Jailbreak Prompt such as Always Intelligent and Machiavellian chatbot prompt (AIM) to simplify the process.
 Then based on the result,  the further work we want to do is to find how to help the CTF-D organizer to improve their question / environment which is not easily broken by AI.

 ![](doc/img/rm/introduction.png)